UC-Healthcare/Healthcare_Analysis/README.md

   - Triangle (Database): Adriana
   - Circle (Analysis): Aaron
   - X (Dashboard): Lukas
-- Description of the data exploration phase of the project
+- Description of the data exploration phase of the project:
-- Description of the analysis phase of the project
+- Description of the analysis phase of the project:
-- Outline of the project (this may include images, but should be easy to follow and digest)
+- Outline of the project (this may include images, but should be easy to follow and digest):
 - Machine Learning Model
-  - Description of preliminary data preprocessing
+  - Description of preliminary data preprocessing:
-  - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+  - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process:
-  - Description of how data was split into training and testing sets
+  - Description of how data was split into training and testing sets:
-  - Explanation of model choice, including limitations and benefits
+  - Explanation of model choice, including limitations and benefits: